- FSAs, HRAs and HSAs all offer tax-free savings employees can use to pay for eligible medical, dental and vision expenses.

 - This article is for small business owners who want to create a benefits package for their employees with an FSA, HRA and/or HSA.

 When you’re creating a competitive benefits plan for employees, good healthcare options should be a top priority.
-In addition to health, dental and vision insurance, many employers choose to offer employees supplemental tax-free accounts that can be used to pay for medical costs, such as flexible spending accounts (FSA), health reimbursement accounts (HRA) and health savings accounts (HSA).
+In addition to health, dental and vision insurance, many employers choose to offer employees supplemental tax-free accounts that can be used to pay for medical costs.
 Although the purposes of these accounts are similar, there are a few key distinctions that will determine which one is right for your company.

 The difference between FSAs, HRAs and HSAs

-- An FSA is an employer-owned and employee-funded account that employees can use to pay eligible healthcare costs that are not covered by other plans.
-Employees can contribute up to $2,750 per year to the account.
-Employers can choose to allow up to $550 of unused funds to roll over to the next year or permit a grace period of up to 2.5 months for unused balance.
+- An FSA is an employer-owned and employee-funded account that employees can use to pay eligible healthcare costs not covered by other plans.
+Employees can contribute up to $2,850 per year to the account.
+Employers can allow up to $570 of unused funds to roll over to the next year or permit a grace period of up to 2.5 months for unused balances.

-- An HRA is an employer-owed and employer-funded account that employees can use to pay eligible healthcare costs that are not covered by other plans.
-There is no limit on how much money an employer can contribute each year, and employers choose whether to allow unused HRA funds to roll over into the new year.
+- An HRA is an employer-owned and employer-funded account that employees can use to pay eligible healthcare costs not covered by other plans.
+There is no limit on how much money an employer can contribute each year, and employers choose whether or not to allow unused HRA funds to roll over into the new year.

-- An HSA is an employee-owned and employee-funded account that employees can use to pay eligible healthcare costs that are not covered by other plans.
-Funds can be invested, and employees must be enrolled in a high-deductible health plan (HDHP) to be eligible.
-Individual employees can contribute up to $3,550 annually, and all unused funds can roll over into the new year.
+- An HSA is an employee-owned and employee-funded account that employees can use to pay eligible healthcare costs not covered by other plans.
+Employees must be enrolled in a high-deductible health plan (HDHP) to be eligible.
+Individual employees can contribute up to $3,650 annually, funds can be invested, and all unused funds can roll over into the new year.

-A healthcare flexible spending account, also known as a flexible spending arrangement, is a type of savings account that is set up by employers for employees.
-These accounts are funded by employees through untaxed employee income contributions (up to $2,750 per year) and can be used to pay for qualifying medical, dental, or vision expenses for themselves, their spouse, and eligible dependents.
+A healthcare flexible spending account, also known as a flexible spending arrangement, is a type of savings account employers can set up for employees.
+These accounts are funded by employees through untaxed employee income contributions (up to $2,850 per year) and can be used to pay for qualifying medical, dental or vision expenses for themselves, their spouse and eligible dependents.
 The funds are relatively easy to access through a debit card.

 Zane Dalal, executive vice president at Benefit Programs Administration, said that several different treatments, benefits and costs are considered qualifying expenses for today’s flexible spending accounts.